-Have you been hearing the word “pivot” a lot lately?
+Have you heard the word “pivot” a lot lately?

-It’s become a buzzword for when businesses change, need to recover from a tough period, or when the previous way of providing your services stops working.
+It’s become a buzzword when businesses change, need to recover from a challenging period, or the previous way of providing your services stops working.

-This is certainly true for ADHD coaching businesses this year.
+This is undoubtedly true for ADHD coaching businesses this year.

-We have all had to change a bit over the last few months but instead of using the word ‘pivot’, I like to think of it as an opportunity to evolve your ADHD coaching business.
-To take this chance to create even better ways of servicing your clients.
-If you haven’t already, it’s time to consider how you are going to continue to deliver your services in a meaningful way moving forward.
+We have all had to change a bit over the last few months, but instead of using the word ‘pivot,’ I like to think of it as an opportunity to evolve your ADHD coaching business.
+Take this chance to create even better ways of servicing your clients.
+If you haven’t already, it’s time to consider how you will continue to deliver your services in a meaningful way moving forward.

-Coaching has been providing long distance services for the past 25 years.
+Coaching has been providing long-distance services for the past 25 years.
 However, many ADHD coaches and their clients still chose to meet in person until recently.
-This is no longer possible for most.
+Unfortunately, this is no longer possible for most.

 When evolving your ADHD coaching business, consider these three things:

 - Remember the long term.
-Any adaptations or changes ideally will be applicable in the future as well.
+Any adaptations or changes, ideally will be applicable in the future as well.
 Coaching remotely is one example.
-The increased knowledge, skill and use of technology as a connection tool is a great asset to us as ADHD Life Coaches.
-This change allows even more ADHD coaches to meet the continued, increased need for support and resources for the ADHD community locally and around the world.
+The increased knowledge, skill, and use of technology as a connection tool are excellent assets to us as ADHD Life Coaches.
+This change allows even more ADHD coaches to meet the continued, increased need for support and resources for the ADHD community locally and worldwide.

 - Change.
-Consider how to enhance or modify your services, products and expertise rather then having to recreate the wheel.
-Ask yourself what you already have or do that can be adapted to this new system?
+Consider how to enhance or modify your services, products, and expertise rather than having to recreate the wheel.
+Ask yourself what you already have or do that can be adapted to this new system.

 - Think sustainable.
 Time and energy are precious commodities for ADHD coaching businesses and coaches.
-Keep in mind that this is a chance to add something that becomes a permanent part of your ADHD coaching business.
+Remember that this is a chance to add something that becomes a permanent part of your ADHD coaching business.
 Something that enhances your value as an ADHD Life Coach.

 How can you find the pivot in your ADHD coaching business to meet evolving needs?